What is a B2B content marketing funnel?

 Intent data shows when accounts are actively researching solutions.
 This lets you prioritize accounts showing buying behavior instead of guessing who might be interested.

-A company researching sales intelligence tools is more likely to convert than one that visited your site once six months ago.
+A company researching solutions is more likely to convert than one that visited your site once six months ago.
 Intent signals tell you when to reach out.

 Types of intent signals: